bitgamma/tlv/README.md

 * ```getFirstChild(tag)``` => returns the first child object with the given tag, or null if none is found
 * ```getChildren(tag)``` => returns an array containing all children with the given tag, or an empty array if none are found

+### Getting/Setting integer values

+If the value in the TLV is an integer, you can get it with either ```getUIntValue()``` or ```getIntValue()``` to read the value as either a signed or unsigned big endian integer.
+The length of the value in this case must be between 1 and 4.
+Little endian values are not supported.

+Encoding a number in the value of the TLV is just as easy.
+Using the ```setIntValue(number)``` method, the given number will be encoded in the TLV's value.
+This will overwrite data currently in the buffer.
+If the length of the buffer is more than 4 this method won't work.

 ## License

 MIT License.
 Copyright 2014 Ksenia Lebedeva.